LLNL/Curvallis/README.md

    Set the minimum y value for the window.

 **Curve fitter arguments** select and parameter the curve fitter formulas.
-The main options here are fit_type and refine_fit which specify which equations are fitted to the data.
+The main options here are "fit_type" and "refine_fit", which specify which equations are fitted to the data.
 Most other options are coefficient guesses for the equations.
 Sometimes, the algorithm which attempts to fit equations to the data fails because it can't find a good fit.
 If the user has an estimate as to what the value a certain coefficient in the equation should equal, the guess options will allow them to enter that, and the algorithm will have a better chance of finding a good fit.
 Guess arguments take floating point numbers.

    - **--fit_type _fit_ _fit_ ...
 (Default: poly5)**